bely-lab/Fashion-multilabel-classification-API/readme.md

 This project implements a multi-label image classification system using TensorFlow and Keras, deployed as a RESTful API with Flask.

-Unlike single-label classification, this model predicts multiple attributes simultaneously for each image.

----

 ## Project Overview

 Each fashion image may contain multiple labels, including: